-Cerebral arteriovenous malformations (CAVM) are a common form of cerebral vascular malformation and are composed of a nidus of vessels through which arteriovenous shunting occur.
-Three types are described:
+Cerebral arteriovenous malformations (CAVMs), also known as classic brain AVMs, are a common form of cerebral vascular malformation and are composed of a nidus of vessels through which arteriovenous shunting occur.

 Although arteriovenous malformations are thought to represent a congenital abnormality, they are thought to develop over time and are rarely found incidentally in the very young.
-Having said this, a third of AMVs which are diagnosed due to haemorrhage are identified before the age of 20 years of age 7.
-Overall AMVs are diagnosed at a mean age of 31 years 8.
+Having said this, a third of AVMs which are diagnosed due to haemorrhage are identified before the age of 20 years of age 7.
+Overall AVMs are diagnosed at a mean age of 31 years 8.

-Arteriovenous malformations tend to be solitary in the vast majority of cases ( > 95 % ).
-When multiple, syndromic associations include
+Arteriovenous malformations tend to be solitary in the vast majority of cases (>95%).
+When multiple, syndromic associations must be considered, including:

 - ischaemic events due to vascular steal from normal brain

 - haemorrhage: 65% 5, 2-3% per year 3